 -

-The fact that a risk is mentioned in a brochure does not absolve the doctor of the duty to discuss it personally.
+The fact that a risk is listed in a leaflet does not relieve the physician of the duty to discuss it personally.

 -

-What can you do if you think you have not been properly informed?
+What can you do if you think you were not properly informed?

 -